ePages-de/epages-docs/_posts/2016/2016-11-21-multitenancy-and-elasticsearch.md

 ### One index per tenant

 The first option is a very simple concept, which is easy to implement.
-It provides solid data isolation from a storage perspective and you can still query across multiple indices if you need to.
+It provides solid data isolation from a storage perspective and you can still query across multiple indices, if you need to.
 This solution is sufficient for most cases.

 Each index comes with some overhead and this can easily add up.